CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/0.0.0/README.md

 * `extensionsUsed`: an array of glTF extensions used by glTF content in the tileset.
 * `extensionsRequired`: an array of glTF extensions required by glTF content in the tileset.

+Declaring glTF extensions in the tileset JSON allows the runtime engine to determine compatibility before loading content.

 The full JSON schema can be found in [tileset.3DTILES_content_gltf.schema.json](schema/tileset.3DTILES_content_gltf.schema.json).

 ```json